dhruv-chaudhary/dlna-server/README.md

 - `/cds-control` - Content Directory Service control point
 - `/media/:filename` - Media file streaming with range request support

+## Tested DLNA Clients

+The server has been tested and confirmed to work with the following DLNA clients:

+- **VLC Media Player** (Windows, macOS)
+- **Skybox VR** (Meta Quest 3 headset)

+Note: Other DLNA clients might work but have not been tested.

 ## How It Works

 1. **Media Scanning**: On startup, the server scans the configured media directory for supported video files